-Northrop Grumman are still pushing the envelope in places that haven’t been pushed.
+Northrop Grumman is still pushing the envelope in places that haven’t been pushed.
 Namely in Optionally Piloted Vehicles or OPVs, which basically means a regular airplane that can be controlled by remote if the situation demands it.
 Pictured below is Northrop Grumman’s latest creation, the Firebird.

 It’s quite an awesome name for a rather humdrum aircraft whose engineering brings earlier classics like the vaunted OV-10 to mind.
 What the Firebird is supposed to be used for is intelligence missions, which explains the large number of electronics that can fit into its streamlined frame.
-Designed for medium altitude flying and run by a fuel efficient propeller interestingly configured at the back of the plane, the Firebird can be used for a variety of missions outside its direct military application.
+Designed for medium altitude flying and run by a fuel-efficient propeller interestingly configured at the back of the plane, the Firebird can be used for a variety of missions outside its direct military application.

 Source Gizmag